nzakas/understandinges6/manuscript/01-The-Basics.md

 The important thing to understand is that due to these relationships, it's possible to have two strings that represent fundamentally the same text and yet have them contain different code point sequences.
 For example, the character "æ" and the string "ae" may be used interchangeably even though they are different code points.
 These two strings would therefore be unequal in JavaScript unless they are normalized in some way.

 ECMAScript 6 supports the four Unicode normalization forms through a new `normalize()` method on strings.
 This method optionally accepts a single parameter, one of `"NFC"` (default), `"NFD"`, `"NFKC"`, or `"NFKD"`.
 It's beyond the scope of this book explain the differences between these four forms.
-Just keep in mind that, in order to be used, you must normally both strings that are being compared to the same form.
+Just keep in mind that, in order to be used, you must normalize both strings that are being compared to the same form.
 For example:

 {lang=js}
     var normalized = values.map(text => text.normalize());